 What happens when someone passes away?

-When a person dies their property, finances and possessions, known as the ‘estate’, are inherited.
+When a person passes away, their property, finances, and possessions, known as the ‘Estate’, are inherited.
 This is usually by a family member; however, it can be anyone you wish, providing you make a valid Will.
 If there is no valid Will, the estate will be inherited by the next of kin.
 This is known as the “Rules of Intestacy” or the Intestacy Rules.

 – Spouse or civil partner

 The rules do not reflect many modern-day families.
 Only married or civil partners and some other close relatives can inherit under the rules of intestacy.
 The following are not covered under the rules of intestacy:

 – Unmarried partners / cohabiting partners / common-law partners